 Within the Team you will have channels for sub-teams, for services the Team is responsible for, or for topics.
 The channels aren’t private so all members of your Team will be able to see the conversation and content of each channel.

 There's plenty of functionality available to you within the Teams platform before you might need a specific Team creating.
 One-to-one chats, group chats and recurring meetings all work without needing a specific Team.

 Limitations of Microsoft Teams

-- Microsoft Teams and other Group creation is currently switched off until we can provide staff and students with a self-service tool to provision a collaborative area best suited to their needs.
-In the interim staff can request Teams using the form below.
+Microsoft Teams and other Group creation is currently switched off until we can provide staff and students with a self-service tool to provision a collaborative area best suited to their needs.
+In the interim staff and PGR can request Teams using the form below.
 Staff and PGR are asked not to grant Team Owner roles to non staff or PGR.